 Cons:

 Sharding involves splitting your database into smaller, more manageable pieces called shards.
-Each shard contains a subset of your data and operates independently.
-For example, you might shard your database by user ID, geographic region, or product category.
+Each shard contains a subset of your data, and queries are routed to the appropriate shard based on a predefined key (e.g., user ID).

 Benefits: